typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unified-signatures.md

-# `unified-signatures`

-Disallows two overloads that could be unified into one with a union or an optional/rest parameter.

 ## Rule Details

 This rule aims to keep the source code as maintainable as possible by reducing the amount of overloads.